djpardis/djpardis.github.io/_posts/2024-08-12-startup-advice.md

 **Ask for help.** Ask for things and get help.
 The startup community is more generous, welcoming, and helpful than expected.
 Knowing when to ask, who to ask, and for what is a skill worth perfecting.

-**Go after capital.** Raise capital to accelerate growth.
+**Get funding.** Raise money to accelerate growth.
 Attract investors who are already sold on the vision and are ready to champion the company.
 If it's a hard sell, it's not a good fit.

 **Believe in yourself.** Be kind, especially to yourself.
 Self-confidence is the only thing you have going for you for a long time.
 Things won't ever be perfect, and that's okay.